Caoman Yin

 (Return)

-1=do, 2=re, etc.; in my transcription do is written as c, but the exact pitch depends on such things as the size and quality of the instrument and strings.
+In this number notation system the numbers indicate relative pitch.
+Thus, 1=do, 2=re, etc. By tradition the Chinese pentatonic scale is 1 2 3 5 6 and tuning the seven qin strings follows this standard; and in my transcriptions do is written as "c", but the exact pitch depends on such things as the size and quality of the instrument and strings.

 (Return)

-7. Longhand tablature for Caoman Yin typed text with transcription
+4. Longhand tablature for Caoman Yin (see details) typed text with transcription

-Longhand tablature for Cao Man Yin is included in at least six handbooks, as follows (see chart):
+Longhand tablature (see earliest example) for Cao Man Yin is included in at least six handbooks, as follows (see chart):

 1. Taiyin Chuanxi (1552; QQJC IV/5; the version linked at right and transcribed here)